Being named an executor of a will is a big responsibility.

 How long does an executor have to settle an estate in Canada?

-There is a rule of thumb that the executor of the estate has one year from the date of death to wrap up the estate.
+A common guideline is that an executor has one year from the date of death to settle the estate, though complex cases may take longer.